 Define the boundaries of the contributing basin to the stream that floods the wetland unit as in question R 2.2.
 Answer YES to this question if at least 10% of the total area of the upstream contributing basin has at least one or a combination of pasture, tilled fields, or clearcut logging.
-Land uses can be determined from aerial photographs of the area or by downloading land use maps from the USGS: http://www.mrlc.gov/nlcd06 data.php.
+Land uses can be determined from aerial photographs of the area or by accessing land use maps.